oscar-system/Oscar.jl/docs/src/Rings/rational.md

 specify numerator and denominator.
 If a single argument is passed, the denominator is set to `1`.

-For convenience, `QQ` also accepts Julia integers, but will always construct an Oscar rational.
+For convenience, `QQ` also accepts Julia integers and rationals, but will always construct an Oscar rational.

 Naturally, Julia's double slash operator can also be used to construct fractions.
 However, unlike `QQ`, the double slash operator only constructs an